How to Create an Effective Animation Brief

 One thing all successful animation projects have in common is a carefully considered animation brief.

-What is an animation brief and why do I need one?
+What is an animation brief, and why do I need one?

 A carefully written animated video brief provides a structured way of communicating all the important information about your animated video to ensure your project deliverables are exactly as you envisioned.
 It includes the purpose, objectives, deliverables, timelines, style references, and any other information that will help communicate your ideas and requirements to your video production company.
 This helps to ensure everyone is on the same page before any design work starts.
 An animation brief is the most effective way to achieve a successful outcome and can be provided to your video production company, or can be created in collaboration with them.